allenn159/takehome/README.md

 # Areas for future improvement

 A few areas that could enhance the project would be adding skeleton loaders for a more polished loading experience rather than a simple spinner.
 It would also be interesting to add cross resource navigation.
 For example, if a person's home world is listed in their info card, clicking it could navigate directly to that planet's data rather than requiring the user to find it manually.
-This kind of linked navigation would make the explorer feel much more connected and intuitive.
+This kind of linked navigation would make the user feel much more connected and intuitive.

 Another improvement could be introducing dedicated resource pages, so clicking a card navigates to a full page with more detailed data about that resource rather than expanding inline.
 Additionally, expanding the filtering options beyond just search such as alphabetical sorting A-Z or Z-A and filtering by resource type would give users more control over how they explore the data.